neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

 ## Proposed Solution

-Config boolean to include the executed cypher and its params in the GraphQL response `extensions`.
-See: https://spec.graphql.org/June2018/#sec-Response-Format
+Configuration boolean to include the executed cypher and its params in the GraphQL response `extensions`.
+See in the [GraphQL specs](https://spec.graphql.org/June2018/#sec-Response-Format ).

-(The extension can also be used for to provide rate limit data, See "GraphQL production ready" book)
+(The `extensions` can also be used to provide rate limit data, See "GraphQL production ready" book)

 ## Alternative solution

 Expose a hook/callback which is called on each execution of a query.
-Similar to a logger component like the log-level lib.
+Similar to a logger component like the [log-level lib](https://www.npmjs.com/package/loglevel).

 ### Usage Examples